 Introduction to Swiftwater Canyoning COVID-19 UPDATE: AAI is open and operating with new policies and procedures for COVID-19.
-Click the following links to learn more about AAI's COVID-19 Operating Plans and cancellation policy.
-Note that AAI requires proof of full COVID-19 vaccination for all trips at least through September 30, 2022.
+Click the following link to learn more about AAI's COVID-19 Operating Plans.
+Note that AAI’s no-cost postponement policy ended February 18, 2022.
 Overview

 There is a lot of water in the Pacific Northwest.
 That water comes in as rain and snow, feeding our mountains, which in turn carve deep grooves in the flanks of the terrain.
 These grooves -- filled with canyons, waterfalls and deep pools -- create technical objectives for those so inclined.